 Physics

-Your learning will be hands-on.
-Beyond the classroom, you'll have access to department facilities for extended hours and numerous research opportunities.
-You'll also engage in faculty-led research.
+Stetson University's BS in Physics is 32 units, STEM-designated and structured around hands-on learning, extended lab access and faculty-led research.
 Beyond industry careers, you'll find yourself well-prepared for a variety of graduate programs, including physics, engineering and medical school.

 Why Physics at Stetson University?